 The district Website will most likely have a link to the handbook.
 Look under Students, Parents, Documents, or School Board for a heading related to Discipline, Behavior, or Conduct.
 If this link is not available, contact your child’s school regarding expected conduct guidelines.

 - Emergency procedures

 - Student Services

 - Dress codes

-After clicking on the page that opens (an agreement that you understand the intended use of the site), scroll to Title 49 – Education, scroll to Chapter 6 and search for the relevant topic.
+On the page that opens, click on “View Tennessee Code,” scroll to Title 49 – Education and click on the + sign.
+Then scroll to Chapter 6 and search for the relevant topic.